awabom/3dprint/ColorSpliceList/README.md

 Experimental!
 Generates a 'cut list' for creating a long spliced filament with color changes prepared at specific lengths.

- * Note: The lengths in the generated 'cut list' does not match OrcaSlicer's...
-But OrcaSlicer seems to be incorrect.
-I need more testing.

 Only supports OrcaSlicer and its filament change features.

 ### Printer settings in OrcaSlicer